nf-core/website/markdown/events/2021/bytesize-20-aws-megatests.md

 ## Bytesize 20: Setting up AWS metatests

-This week, Gisela Gabernet ([@ggabernet](http://github.com/ggabernet/)) will tell us all about the nf-core benchmarking _AWS megatests_ and how to set them up in your nf-core pipeline.
+This week, Gisela Gabernet ([@ggabernet](http://github.com/ggabernet/)) will tell us all about the nf-core _AWS megatests_‚ and how to set them up in your nf-core pipeline.